START AN OUTPOST

 Access USDAC technical and strategic assistance in local cultural organizing.

 Be a part of a national network that learns from and with each other.

 See your local efforts amplified on the USDAC platform to shift culture toward equity, empathy and belonging.

 The USDAC provides each Outpost:

-- Support from a Regional Envoy, Cultural Agent, or member of the Office of Instigation in formulating your plans.
+Support from the USDAC Office of Instigation in taking part in National Actions and in formulating your own projects and plans.

 In return, Outposts:

-- Keep the USDAC informed of your activities so we can help promote them.
+Keep the USDAC informed of Outpost activities so we can help promote them.

 Take part in video calls to stay connected with the USDAC network.

 Scroll down to download a Toolkit that tells you how to (1) jumpstart your Outpost; (2) set your own agenda of learning, relationship-building, and taking action through USDAC National Actions and local projects and campaigns; and (3) connect with other Outposts everywhere.
 Have a look, and then complete your Outpost application below.
 We'll get back to you within two weeks of the deadline.